Tanzania Water Project

-We have partnered with Hand in Hand development to design and implement a water system that would provide safe, potable water for the Kanembwe Batwa community in Gisenyi, Rwanda.
+We have partnered with Participatory Development Concern (PADECO) to design and implement a water system that will provide safe, potable water for the community of Manda, Tanzania.

-Our first trip to Gisenyi will be in August, 2019.
-The goal of this trip is to build a relationship with the Kanembwe Batwa community and Hand in Hand Development, as well as to collect important information on how to move forward with technical aspects of our project goals.
+Our first trip to Manda will be in August, 2020.
+The goal of this trip will be to build a relationship with the community of Manda and our partners at PADECO.
+During this trip, we will also collect important information that will allow our team to move forward with design aspects of our project.

 Project Background and History